HOUSTON FIRE INSURANCE CLAIMS LAWYER

 Fortunately, there are a number of ways to deal with the insurance claim and the insurance adjuster in a more effective manner.
 Firstly, you could contact a licensed public adjuster.
 Licensed public adjusters often specialize in home insurance or fire insurance claims, especially for businesses.
 Oftentimes, they even fight against an insurance carrier trying to handle claims in bad faith.

-The other option is speaking with a fire insurance claim lawyer.
+The other option is speaking with a fire insurance claim lawyer who specializes in commercial property claims.
 We can work with you and the public adjuster to ensure your best interests are protected.
 In many cases, public adjusters are much more helpful than any insurance company adjuster that might show up.

 How To Deal With an Insurance Adjuster After a House Fire?